-Wondering what these three household objects have in common?
-Well, you guessed it.
-They were all invented right here in Britain.
+A lawn mower, a toothbrush, and a bar of chocolate.
+What do these three household objects have in common?
+You guessed it: they were all invented right here in Britain.
 In fact, many of the things we take for granted every day were born straight out of the minds of British inventors!

 Over the years, British inventors have innovated almost every aspect of our lives.
 From garden-care to dental-care, they've really contributed lots of things that we should be grateful for.